cendor-sdk

 instrument()wrap. cendor-sdk(these docs) — the whole loop, governed.
 Starting fresh, or don’t want to pick a framework and wire libraries together?
 The SDK gives youAgent,tool, andrunwith every governance layer one import away.

-Both doors expose the same primitives — budget, guard, Policy, AuditLog, trace are
+Both doors expose the same primitives — budget, Policy, AuditLog, trace are the real

 Pages